 The top of the index remains the same as before, with Japan and Singapore sharing the number one spot.
 Holders of these passports are able to travel to 192 destinations visa-free in theory, but it’s worth noting that this does not take temporary restrictions into account.

-Further down the top 10, South Korea is still tied alongside Germany in second place, with a score of 190, and Finland, Italy, Luxembourg and Spain are all together in third place, with a score of 189.
+Further down the top 10, the rankings remains virtually unchanged as we enter the final quarter of 2021.
+South Korea is tied with Germany in second place (with a score of 190) and Finland, Italy, Luxembourg, Spain are all together in third place (with a score of 189).